European School: Legal status

 The schools, despite their close connection to the EU, are neither EU bodies, nor under the full jurisdiction of the individual member states of the European Union.
 They are instead administered and financed through the international organisation "The European Schools", established by means of an intergovernmental treaty, the 1957 Statute of the European School, since repealed and replaced by the 1994 Convention Defining the Statute of the European Schools.
 All EU member states, as well as the EU itself, and the European Atomic Energy Community (Euratom) are party to this agreement.
 As part of the UK's withdrawal from the EU, it will remain party to the convention until the end of the academic year ongoing at the end of the transition period.
 The Schools are legally recognised in all participating jurisdictions as public bodies.

 Locations

 There are thirteen European Schools, (sometimes designated as "Type 1" European Schools in official documents) found in eight municipalities, across six EU countries, in close proximity to EU institutions, or in the case of the European School, Munich, the European Patent Organisation.
-There are currently five European Schools in Belgium (four in Brussels and one in Mol) and discussions are currently being held about building a fifth school in Brussels at an undetermined future date.
-On July 9, 2021, the decision was made to move the Netherlands-based school from Bergen, to Alkmaar.
-Relocation should likely take place by 2023.
+There are currently five European Schools in Belgium (four in Brussels and one in Mol) and discussions are currently being held about building a fifth school in Brussels, to open in 2027.

+In 2017, with the relocation of European Union-seconded researchers and their families following the formation of the successor project to the Joint European Torus fusion energy research programme, the European School, Culham was closed.
+The school affirmed this move was not connected with Brexit.

+On 9 July 2021 the decision was made to move the Netherlands-based school from Bergen, to Alkmaar.